 How much is given

-Your doctor will decide what dose of PROVEBLUE you will receive and how long you will receive it.
+Your doctor will decide what dose of PROVEBLUE you will receive and how long you will

 This depends on your medical condition and other factors such as your weight.